Water and electricity can be a fatal combination

 - Use tap water for drinking and cooking only when local officials say it is safe to do so.

-For more information, consult the Federal Emergency Management Agency's How to Prepare for a Flood.
+For more information, consult the Federal Emergency Management Agency's Preparing for a flood.

 Flood Watch: Watches inform of possible flooding.
 If you are in a watch area, check flood action plans, keep informed and be ready to act if a warning is issued or you see flooding.

 Flood or Flash Flood Warning: A flood/flash flood warning is issued for specific communities, streams or areas where flooding is imminent or in progress.
 Persons in the warning area should take precautions immediately.
 Be prepared to move to higher ground on short notice.